-PowerMAN provides a common executable (EXE) on all supported versions of Windows.
-In most cases the product offers identical features on each version of Windows.
+In most cases the client software offers identical power management features on every supported Windows version.
 There are some minor differences between operating systems due to operating system design.
 Where necessary these are highlighted in this guide.
 In all other circumstances features and configuration are identical.